SysCV/pcan/docs/GET_STARTED.md

 bash scripts/vis_pcan.sh
 ```

-### Conversion to the Scalabel/BDD100K format and Evalution
+### Conversion to the BDD100K/Scalabel format and Evalution

 We provide [scripts](https://github.com/SysCV/pcan/blob/leike_dev/scripts/convert_to_bdd.sh) to convert the output prediction into BDD100K format jsons and masks,
-which can be submitted to BDD100K codalabs to get the final performance or evaluated offline using [script](https://github.com/SysCV/pcan/blob/leike_dev/scripts/eval_bdd_submit.sh).
+which can be submitted to [BDD100K benchmark server](https://eval.ai/web/challenges/challenge-page/1295/leaderboard/3268) to get the final performance for `test set`.
+You can also evaluate `val set` offline using [script](https://github.com/SysCV/pcan/blob/leike_dev/scripts/eval_bdd_submit.sh) for final performance.

 ```shell